manuel3053/wt_music_playlist_2025/docs/src/sections/components.typ

 Instead of manually creating filters to block mappings to an anauthenticated user, it's possible to use the system of filters provided by Springboot.

 The version for the *HTML* subproject is the simplest (see @security-html):
-- the requests that can always be accessed are /login and /subscribe (also the stylesheet are always available)
+- the requests that can always be accessed are /login and /subscribe (also the stylesheets are always available)
 - all the other requests requires the user to be authenticated
 - the login can be performed by making a POST request to /login and if successful, the user is redirected to /home
 - the logout can be performed by making a POST request to /logout

-The version for the *RIA* subproject (see @security-ria) is more complex because the login process is handled diferrently (because there isn't thymeleaf to help):
+The version for the *RIA* subproject (see @security-ria) is more complex because the login process is handled differently (because there isn't thymeleaf to help):
 - the requests that can always be accessed are /login and /subscribe
 - also the resources folder containing the scripts and the html files using those scripts, are always available
 - all the other requests requires the user to be authenticated